 • Sagebrush rangelands

-• Big-game winter range and migration routes
+• Big game winter range and migration corridors

 Who can apply